CloudLabs-MCW/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 In this task, you update the WWI gamer info web application to connect to and utilize the SQL MI database.

-1. Navigate back to Azure portal, search and select **Resource groups** from the Azure services list.
+1. Navigate back to the Azure portal, search and select **Resource groups** from the Azure services list.

    ![](media/gs-g-et-49.png)